583 Sensory Words to Make Your Writing Come Alive

 That’s the power of content that incorporates sensory details.

 And this power isn’t limited to cinema classics capable of making grown men cry.
-For centuries, literary giants have been packing their prose and poetry with power words that evoke the senses:
+For centuries, literary giants have been packing their prose with power words that evoke the senses:

 “Cry ‘Havoc,’ and let slip the dogs of war;